plorentzos/Default-and-Market-Risk-Assessment-of-Public-US-Companies/README.md

 Note that datasets that are generated during the analysis can be found in data_created folder in the data folder.
 Note that graphs generated during the analysis can be found in the graphs folder.
+Note that you can always delete the data_created and graphs folder.
+They will get generated again when you run the .py files.

 ## Tools and Technologies
 * Python (Libraries: Pandas, NumPy, SciPy, Matplotlib)

 ## Analysis Workflow
-* Run the .py files in this order: altman_z_score.py -> merton_dd.py -> var_and_es.py -> correlations_between_measures.py
-* You can run the .py files in any order you want but this order is indicative of the analysis workflow.
+* First, I inspect the raw data.
+* Then I rename column names for better interpretability.
+* I transform the data according to what is more optimal to perform the analysis.
+* I check for missing values and duplicates.
+I overview the data type of each variable and the dimensions of the whole dataset.
+* I do some final checks to see if the dataset is nice and tidy before I start the analysis.
-* Each file contains each measure created and graphs produced.
-The correlations_between_measures.py contains the correlations calculation and visualization between the 3 risk measures.
+* Finally in each file, besides the correlations one, I create a risk measure and visualize it accordingly.
+The correlations_between_measures.py contains the correlations calculation and visualization between Altman's Z score, Merton's DD ,and Value at Risk risk measures.

 ## Modeling Assumptions
 * Daily and yearly returns are being calculated using the standard finance textbook formulas with continuous compounding.